arXiv/arxiv-docs/mkdocs/docs/help/replace.md

 abuse and thus not allowed.

-The exceptions to this rule are the addition of [journal reference and DOI information](jref).
+The exceptions to this rule are the addition of [journal reference and DOI information](/help/jref.md).
 The journal reference field may contain only full publication information for the article; the DOI field may contain only a DOI.